List of NCIS characters: Delilah Fielding

 Delilah Fielding-McGee (Margo Harshman) is a Department of Defense analyst and McGee's girlfriend and later his wife.
 An agent with the Department of Defense, Delilah is first mentioned during the Season 10 finale "Damned If You Do" as a woman McGee has been flirting with who sends him some confidential information relating to a case.
-She first appears in the Season 11 premiere episode "Whiskey Tango Foxtrot" during a coffee date with McGee and later becomes an ally, assisting the NCIS team in their hunt for terrorist Benham Parsa.
+She first appears in the Season 11 premiere episode, "Whiskey Tango Foxtrot", during a coffee date with McGee and later becomes an ally, assisting the NCIS team in their hunt for terrorist Benham Parsa.
 In the Season 11 episodes "Kill Chain" and "Double Back", Delilah is left badly injured in a missile attack at a black-tie event she and McGee are attending.
 While McGee is not seriously injured, Delilah is left permanently paralyzed due to shrapnel embedded in her spine, and she thereafter uses a wheelchair.
 She soon recovers from the incident and continues to assist the NCIS team.
 In the episode "Page Not Found", McGee confides in Tony that he is planning to ask Delilah to move in with him; Delilah later reveals to Tony that she wants to take a job opening for a senior intelligence analyst, which would require her to move to Dubai for a year.
-Tony then separately tells the two about their other half's plans; McGee allows her to take the job and they agree to continue their relationship long-distance.
+Tony then separately tells the two about their other half's plans; McGee allows her to take the job, and they agree to continue their relationship long-distance.
 McGee also gives her a copy of his house key, which she accepts, reiterating her intent to move in with him after her assignment is over.

-After spending almost a year in Dubai, Delilah returns in the episode, "Status Update".
+After spending almost a year in Dubai, Delilah returns in the episode "Status Update".
 When she returns as team leader now based in the US, she and McGee move in together.
 McGee later buys an engagement ring, with the intent of proposing to Delilah.
 When McGee spontaneously proposes to Delilah in the elevator in the episode "Love Boat", she accepts.
 During "Something Blue", McGee and Delilah have been planning their wedding when Delilah collapses.
-While she recovers in hospital, she and McGee find out that she is pregnant.
+While she recovers in the hospital, she and McGee find out that she is pregnant.
 They change their minds about wedding planning and marry in a private ceremony in their apartment surrounded by the NCIS team.
 In the episode "Ready or Not", Delilah goes into labor and Abby takes her to the hospital.
-A hostage situation occurs in the hospital and McGee is caught up in it while Delilah gives birth to twins, John (a boy), named after McGee's father Admiral John McGee, and Morgan (a girl), named after ER Guard (and former Law Enforcement Officer) Morgan Cade who was fatally shot trying to help McGee arrest an arms dealer.
+A hostage situation occurs in the hospital and McGee is caught up in it while Delilah gives birth to twins, John (a boy), named after McGee's father Admiral John McGee, and Morgan (a girl), named after ER guard (and former law enforcement officer) Morgan Cade, who was fatally shot trying to help McGee arrest an arms dealer.
 McGee is unharmed and eventually is able to be with Delilah when she gives birth.